03 Jun 6 Tips for Storing Your Christmas Decor

 Storing Those Pesky (but, so Beautiful!)
 Christmas Lights

 Christmas lights are one of the best parts of the holidays, but putting them up and taking them down can both be challenging.
 Proper storage can make the whole thing a lot easier.
 Just as with the Christmas trees, you can purchase appropriate storage containers designed for Christmas tree lights, but one easy DIY option is to wrap the lights around cardboard.

 Storing Your Christmas Ornaments

 Collecting and displaying Christmas ornaments is a time-honored tradition, and the last thing you want is to pull out your decorations next year and see that a beloved Christmas ornament is now in shambles.
-When it comes to safely storing these precious pieces, you can use cardboard inside of a container or shoebox to divide the ornaments from one another.
+When it comes to safely storing these precious pieces, you can use cardboard inside of a container or shoebox to divide the ornaments from one another or you can purchase an ornament storage box.
 Wrap each ornament in tissue paper or other protective wrapping to protect the ornaments.